pmariglia/showdown/README.md

 BOT_MODE: (string, required) The mode the the bot will operate in.
 Options are "CHALLENGE_USER", "SEARCH_LADDER", or "ACCEPT_CHALLENGE"
 USER_TO_CHALLENGE: (string, required if BOT_MODE is "CHALLENGE_USER") The user to challenge
 POKEMON_MODE: (string, required) The type of game this bot will play games in
-TEAM_NAME: (string, required if POKEMON_MODE is one where a team is required) The name of the JSON file that contains the team you want to use.
+TEAM_NAME: (string, required if POKEMON_MODE is one where a team is required) The name of the file that contains the team you want to use.
 More on this below in the Specifying Teams section.
 RUN_COUNT: (integer, required) The amount of games this bot will play before quitting
 ```

 Here is a minimal `.env` file.
-This configuration will log in and search for a gen7randombattle:
+This configuration will log in and search for a gen8randombattle:
 ```
 WEBSOCKET_URI=sim.smogon.com:8000
 PS_USERNAME=MyCoolUsername
 PS_PASSWORD=MySuperSecretPassword
 BOT_MODE=SEARCH_LADDER
-POKEMON_MODE=gen7randombattle
+POKEMON_MODE=gen8randombattle
 RUN_COUNT=1
 ```